dockstore/dockstore/_docs/guid-alias.md

 ## Organizations and Collections
 > For Dockstore 1.6.0+

-If you would like to setup aliases for your organization or collection, you must first ensure that the corresponding organization has been approved.

-Use the `/organizations/{id}/aliases` endpoint to add an alias for a organization.

-Use the `/organizations/collections/{id}/aliases` endpoint to add an alias for a collection.

 The main use of an alias is as a permanent identifier for an entity, as the alias cannot change or be removed.
+For example, an institution might go through a rebranding exercise.
+This might mean that the organization name might change.
+Similarly, a collection might change its name over time to highlight whether these are the current workflows in use.
+However, the alias would survive and provide a permanent URL to a collection or organization.

 You can link to an organization that has the alias `MyOrganization` using the link [https://dockstore.org/aliases/organizations/MyOrganization](https://dockstore.org/aliases/organizations/MyOrganization).
 Similarily, you can link to a collection that has the alias `MyCollection` using the link [https://dockstore.org/aliases/collections/MyCollection](https://dockstore.org/aliases/collections/MyCollection).
 This is the recommended way to link to organizations and collections, as names can be changed, making linking by names quite fragile.

+If you would like to setup aliases for your organization or collection, you must first ensure that the corresponding organization has been approved.
+Then you can use one of the corresponding endpoints to create the alias.

+Use the `/organizations/{id}/aliases` endpoint to add an alias for a organization.

+Use the `/organizations/collections/{id}/aliases` endpoint to add an alias for a collection.